WinVector/ExampleRPackage/extras/setting_up_a_Linux_machine.md

 Our example of how to set up a Linux machine is for `Ubuntu` 20.04.
+This is to prepare for [our lesson on building your own R package](https://github.com/WinVector/ExampleRPackage).

 Find the terminal app and make sure it is in your favorites.